 Things I have taken:

 Sleeping bag, small pillow, quick drying trousers (not the zip off kind, not many can pull those off), waterproof jacket, thin but toasty fleece, kikois, shorts, skirts, long and short sleeved shirts, vest tops, underwear including sports bra, socks (thick and thin), bikini, swimming costume, boardies, cardigan, smart outfit for a special occasion, black pumps, 2 pairs of flip flops, some tackies (trainers to everyone else), and sturdy walking shoes.
-I wasn’t sure whether to take boots or shoes but have gone for shoes for space saving.Yea I know, so much but I am pretty sure that I will at some point be using most of this.
+I wasn’t sure whether to take boots or shoes but have gone for shoes for space saving.
+Yeah, I know, it’s a lot, but I am pretty sure that I will, at some point, be using most of it.

 Along with all my clothing, I have taken a well-stocked first aid kit with antibiotics, antiseptic stuff, wound dressing, needles, and syringes, painkillers, antihistamines, anti-acid, antimalarial, stuff to stop diarrhoea, scissors, tweezers, papaya ointment, bandages, safety pins, antiseptic wipes and Sudocream.
 Hopefully, I won’t be needing any of these but you never know, this is after all Africa and the last thing that I fancy doing is being ill or needing to visit one of those grim local joints to relieve my bowels.